pytorch/pytorch/docs/source/notes/cuda.rst

 .. warning::
     The API presented here is a prototype and may change in future releases.

-Pytorch exposes graphs via a primitive :class:`torch.cuda.CUDAGraph`, which offers :meth:`~torch.cuda.CUDAGraph.capture_begin`, :meth:`~torch.cuda.CUDAGraph.capture_end`, and :meth:`~torch.cuda.CUDAGraph.replay` methods.
+Pytorch exposes graphs as a primitive :class:`torch.cuda.CUDAGraph` class, which offers :meth:`~torch.cuda.CUDAGraph.capture_begin`, :meth:`~torch.cuda.CUDAGraph.capture_end`, and :meth:`~torch.cuda.CUDAGraph.replay` methods.